whiteribbonalliance/dashboard-api/README.md

 3. Include the CSV file in the new folder.
 4. Inside `config.json` add the campaign code at `code` and add the CSV filename at `filename`.
-5. If there's more than one response included in the data, add the question that relates to it inside `config.json` at `questions`.
+5. If there's more than one response included in the data, add the question that relates to it inside `config.json` at `questions` e.g. `"questions": {"q1": "Question 1", "q2" : "Question 2"}`.
 6. At `parent_categories` use the example data structure to build a list of categories.
 This is a list of parent-categories and each parent-category can include a list of sub-categories.
-In the case that there is no hierarchy of categories, create a parent category with `code` as `NA` and include the categories as its sub-categories.
+In the case that there is no hierarchy of categories, create a parent category with `code` as an empty string and include the categories as its sub-categories.
+7. The final step is to lemmatize the responses in the CSV, do so by running `python lemmatize_responses.py`.

 ## PMNCH - Azure deployment